prestonlab/bender_study/README.md

 ## Analysis procedure

+The following steps are designed to reproduce all analyses presented in the paper.
+While I have attempted to include all necessary commands, the procedure has not been repeated since the original run, and may be missing some steps.

 ### Installation

-Run on Lonestar 6 with Python 3.9.
+Tested on the Lonestar 6 cluster with Python 3.9.

 Steps to run installation (only needs to be run once):